-If clients are only accessing advice via email, the team will review their casefile and confirm the email addresses recorded on AdvicePro to confirm identity.
-Clients use personal and institutional email accounts which are both acceptable, however identity will be confirmed by emailing the original email address used to contact the Service.
-Emails are received through the BBKSU Advice Service shared inbox, which can only be accessed by staff within BBKSU Advice.
+If clients are only accessing advice via email, the team will review their casefile and confirm the email addresses recorded on our case management system to confirm identity.
+Clients can use personal and institutional email accounts however identity will be confirmed by emailing the original email address used to contact the Service.
+Emails are received through the BBKSU Support Service shared inbox, which can only be accessed by staff within BBKSU Support staff.

-Case records are kept on AdvicePro which is a secure computerized case recording system.
-Correspondence between BBKSU Advice Service staff and clients is also kept in folders in the shared inbox, accessible to BBKSU Advice Service advisers only.
+Case records are kept on MSL which is a secure computerised case recording system.
+Correspondence between BBKSU Support Service staff and clients is also kept in folders in the shared inbox, accessible to BBKSU Support staff only.

-We ensure clients can talk freely in a comfortable environment by conducting face-to-face, online and telephone appointments in a private office dedicated to BBKSU Advice.
+We ensure clients can talk freely in a comfortable environment by conducting face-to-face, online and telephone appointments in a private office dedicated to BBKSU Support.
 Advisers will lock their computers when they are not present in their office to ensure security of electronic material.